zachMitchell/programmingNotes/salesforce/apex.md

 * If and sObject references another sObject, those objects must be updated independantly from eachother if you update the values of each.
 * You can create test classes to make sure your code is working by adding `@isTest` to the beginning of the document, as well as for each test method.
     * At the end of each test, use `System.assertEquals(bool,bool[,errorMessageHere])` to make sure the output is what's expected.
+    * If you need test data, trailhead reccomneds making test classes that will help generate unlimited data for you.
 ### SOQL
 * SOQL statements can be natively typed within the language itself...
 ```apex